-If you do not include one of the options above, we will be unable to return your documents/supporting evidence.
-We will always contact you when this happens to arrange for them to be posted to a UK address or to give you the opportunity to send in the prepaid envelope/prepaid postage label, but understandably this can cause long delays to the returning of your documents.
+If you do not include a prepaid envelope, we will be unable to return your documents/supporting evidence.
+We will always contact you when this happens to arrange for them to be posted to a UK address or to give you the opportunity to send in the prepaid envelope, but understandably this can cause long delays to the returning of your documents.

 What can I do in BOSS?

 From within your account you are able to carry out a variety of tasks including:

 - Submit a new or a re-application for an NHS Bursary.